 Although there is awareness among stakeholders, economic sectors and education providers, the NQF is not yet fully operational.
-In order to operationalise it, the NQF would need to be populated with qualifications under the responsibilities of different bodies into a national database of qualifications, linking all qualifications and making them more accessible and understandable.
+In order to make it operational, the NQF would need to be populated with qualifications under the responsibilities of different bodies into a national database of qualifications, linking all qualifications and making them more accessible and understandable.

 The NQF Steering Committee and the NQF Permanent Committee were entrusted with strategic guidance and coordination for NQF implementation respectively.
-The daily management and the governance and coordination of the system should also be strengthened.
-This is particularly important now that the responsibilities for compulsory education, higher education, vocational training and adult learning are scattered among different ministries.
-In conclusion, Morocco's NQF is still at the adoption stage and has not really moved to the activation stage.
+The daily management and the governance and coordination of the qualifications system should also be strengthened.
+This is particularly important considering that the responsibilities for compulsory education, higher education, vocational training and adult learning are spread throughout different ministries.
+In conclusion, Morocco's NQF is still at the adoption stage and has not moved to the activation stage.